falcosecurity/falco-website/content/en/blog/falco-i18n.md

 Choose your favorite language keyboard.
 Make sure that it works with the markup editor.
 If not simply use a google doc and its language option, then copy the content to the markup editor.

-## Contributing to i18n
+## Contribute to i18n

-This section helps you start a i18n effort from scratch.
+This section helps you start an i18n effort from scratch.

 1. Fork the [Falco Website](https://github.com/falcosecurity/falco-website) repository.